Muslim conquest of Persia: Language of Persia

 During the Rashidun Caliphate, the official language of Persia (including Mesopotamia) remained Middle Persian (Pahlavi), just as the official languages of Syria and Egypt remained Greek, both languages came to the region through the conquering Greek Macedonian and Persian Achaemenid empires.
 During the Umayyad Caliphate, the Umayyads made Arabic the primary language of their subjected people throughout their empire.
-Particularly, Al-Hajjaj ibn Yusuf (661–714) officially changed the administrative language of Iraq from Middle Persian (Pahlavi) to Arabic, this was the first since the Neo-Babylonian Empire that a Semitic language was reinstated as an official language in Mesopotamia (Iraq).
+Particularly, Al-Hajjaj ibn Yusuf (661–714) officially changed the administrative language of Iraq from Middle Persian (Pahlavi) to Arabic; this was the first time since the Neo-Babylonian Empire that a Semitic language was reinstated as an official language in Mesopotamia (Iraq).
 Arabic mainly supplanted other Afro-Asiatic sister languages, like Coptic in Egypt and Berber and Punic in the Maghreb region (Berber is still spoken and official in Algeria and Morocco), but the more distant Indo-European languages like Middle Persian and Kurdish proved to be more enduring.
 Most of Middle Persian structure and vocabulary survived, evolving into New Persian.
 Persian incorporated a certain amount of Arabic vocabulary, especially words pertaining to religion (and later to science and arts), and it switched from the Pahlavi scripts to a modified version of the Arabic alphabet.
 Today Persian is spoken officially in Iran, Afghanistan, and Tajikistan.

 Urbanisation

 The Arab conquest of Persia led to a period of extreme urbanisation in Iran, starting with the ascension of the Abbasid dynasty and ending in the 11th century CE.
 This was particularly true for the eastern parts of the country, for regions like Khorasan and Transoxiana.
 During this period, Iran saw the development of massive metropolises, some reaching population numbers of up to 200,000 people.
-This period of extreme urbanisation was followed in the late 11th and early 12th century by a collapse of the Iranian economy, which led to large scale emigrations of Iranians into Central Asia, India, the rest of the Middle East, and Anatolia.
-This catastrophe has been cited by some as reason for the Persian language becoming widespread throughout Central Asia and large parts of the Middle East.
+This period of extreme urbanisation was followed in the late 11th and early 12th century by a collapse of the Iranian economy, which led to large scale emigrations of Iranians into Central Asia, India, the rest of West Asia, and Anatolia.
+This catastrophe has been cited by some as reason for the Persian language becoming widespread throughout Central Asia and large parts of West Asia.